radiosilence/Ham/README.md

 ===

 PHP Microframework for use with whatever you like.
 Basically just a fast router with nice syntax, and a cache singleton.
+Will add more things as I go, like perhaps an extension system, autoloader and some other stuff to make developing in PHP less irritating than it currently is.

 Inspired entirely by Flask.